swiftyfinch/Rugby/README.md

 ```

 Also, you can write a custom [plan](docs/commands-help/plan.md) (sequence of commands).\
-Use 🏈 [RugbyPlanner](https://github.com/swiftyfinch/RugbyPlanner) application for visualizing changes in your project without applying them.\
+Use 🏈 [RugbyPlanner](https://github.com/swiftyfinch/RugbyPlanner) for visualizing changes in your project without applying them.\
 For advanced usage, please read the documentation below.

 ## 📚 Documentation